datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 If we want to view the specific dataset that we just added to the catalog, we can specify its ``dataset_id`` and ``dataset_version`` by appending them to the URL in the format:

-<catalog-url>/#/dataset/<dataset_id>/<dataset_version>.
+``<catalog-url>/#/dataset/<dataset_id>/<dataset_version>``.

 This makes it possible to view any uniquely identifiable dataset by navigating to a unique URL.

 Let's try it with our toy example.
-Navigated to the localhost(the 404 page should be displaying), append ``/#/dataset/abcd/1234`` to the end of the URL, and hit ENTER/RETURN.
+Navigated to the localhost(the 404 page should be displaying), append

+``/#/dataset/5df8eb3a-95c5-11ea-b4b9-a0369f287950/dae38cf901995aace0dde5346515a0134f919523``

+to the end of the URL, and hit ENTER/RETURN.
 You should see something like this:

 .. figure:: ../artwork/src/catalog/catalog_step_dataset.png

-The is the dataset view, with the subdatasets tab (auto-)selected.
+This is the dataset view, with the subdatasets tab (auto-)selected.
 This view displays all the main content related to the dataset that was provided by the metadata, and allows the user further functionality like downloading the dataset with DataLad, downloading the metadata, filtering subdatasets by keyword, browsing files, and viewing extended